Flash-0p/Music-Bot/README.md

-#  MULTI-MUSIC BOT BY RTX
+#  MULTI-MUSIC BOT BY FLASH-OP
 ▶️ simple and powerful music bot.
 ▶️ consisting of various commands.
 ▶️ Still in development you may face minor bugs|